 3 Places For Solo-Adventures On The East Coast

-- Pigeon Island National Park: one of the two aquatic National Parks in Sri Lanka, Pigeon Island National Park is a small island off the coast of Nilaveli.
+As one of the mandatory experiences for a first-time traveller to Sri Lanka, snorkelling in Pigeon Island is one of the best things to do here.
+Pigeon Island National Park is a small island off the coast of Nilaveli.
 The park has a whole host of colourful coral and fish, as well as reef sharks and sea turtles.
-Snorkelling here is like entering another world; the barren white sand and green shrubbery of the rocky island is contrasted with the technicolour life under the water.
+Snorkelling here is like entering another world; the stark white sand and green shrubbery of the rocky island is contrasted with the technicolour life under the water.
 If you’re not travelling with snorkelling gear you can rent it from a watersports shop on the mainland.

-- Koneswaram Temple: located within Fort Fedrick, built by the Portuguese in 1623, Koneswaram Temple is an iconic Hindu temple on the east coast.
+Located within Fort Fedrick, built by the Portuguese in 1623, Koneswaram Temple is an iconic Hindu temple on the east coast.
 Koneswaram Temple translates to ‘the Temple of a Thousand Pillars’, however, those pillars were destroyed by the Portuguese, the temple seen today was built in the 1950s, even though it dates back to nearly 3000 years ago.
 The temple is on a hill and gives some fantastic views of the surrounding Trincomalee coves, and a welcomed break from the beach.

 Batticaloa often gets overlooked, but this small town has something to please everyone with wonderful beaches, history and religion.
 Batticaloa translates to ‘The Kingdom of Rice’, the name was given by the Portuguese, and while it may no longer live up to its original name, it is a great place for some downtime.

-- Batticaloa Fort: deemed the island’s most picturesque fort, on an islet off the main town, the Batticaloa Fort is nestled between the ocean and the Batticaloa lagoon.
+Deemed the island’s most picturesque fort, on an islet off the main town, the Batticaloa Fort is nestled between the ocean and the Batticaloa lagoon.
 The fort was initially built by the Portuguese in 1628 and subsequently taken over by the Dutch.
 The fort is well preserved, and you should take some time to walk along the cobbled streets where you will see some ancient cannons that were left here by the Dutch.
 One of the best things to do is watch the sunset from the Batticaloa fort.